Human Rights Management System

 As part of our corporate responsibility, AES Colombia has a Human Rights (HR) Management System, in accordance with the United Nations Guiding Principles.
 In this way, we reaffirm our commitment to respecting the human rights of all individuals with whom we interact.

-Components of the HR Management System
+Components of the HR management system

 • Human Rights Policy.